rjpcasalino/blog_bt/pages/posts/2020-02-06-Dark-Age-Ahead.md

 layout: post
 ---

 I haven't seen the sun in many days.
 How is it that people live and are happy in the Pacific Northwest?
-It is true that once the sky does show itself and the sun is present you are able to make out the ring of the Cascades.
-That is a wonderful sight.
+When will the Cascades surrender to sight?

 I've been reading "Dark Age Ahead" by Jane Jacobs.
-She is famous for having written "The Death and Life of Great American Cities" which I read in my youth. "
+She is famous for "The Death and Life of Great American Cities".

-Perhaps not the best book to be reading during this wonderful winter of discontent.
+Perhaps not the best book to be reading during this woeful winter of discontent.
 The President was acquitted of the charges of abuse of power and obstruction of Congress.
 The virus continues its relentless spread.
 And here I am thinking of the useless.
-Here's a reminder that `rsync` should get involved at some junction point wherein it is needed?

 ```
 Study the teachings of the pine tree, the bamboo, and the plum blossom.
 The pine is evergreen, firmly rooted, and venerable.
 The bamboo is strong, resilient, unbreakable.
 The plum blossom is hardy, fragrant, and elegant.